YashArora0606/Ohana/README.md

 Built with React on the frontend, Node.js + Express to manage rooms and client connections, and MongoDB to store whiteboard drawings.

-Leveraged Pusher.js and Firebase RTDB for real-time synchronization, supporting 100+ concurrent users.
+Leveraged Pusher.js and Firebase RTDB for real-time synchronization.

 ## Challenges
 - We learned about Conflict-free replicated data types (CRDTs) and Operational Transform to achieve simultaneous text editing for multiple users